 - What We Do

 - News & Achievements

-LISC Newark recently opened two new Financial Opportunity Centers to help low-income residents get the skills and savvy they need to stabilize their household budgets.
-In a city where nearly 40 percent of households earn less than $25,000, the FOCs will offer specialized training for jobs in local industries, as well as financial coaching, credit-building tools and access to income supports to supplement wages—all crucial facets of building economic health.
+LISC Newark recently opened two new Financial Opportunity Centers (FOCs) to help low-income residents get the skills and savvy they need to stabilize their household finances.
+In a city where nearly 40 percent of households earn less than $25,000 per year, the FOCs will offer specialized training for jobs in local industries, financial coaching, credit-building tools, and assistance accessing public benefits.

 Copyright © LISC 2016